POTsnake2/Nakanoh-Stamataki_2024/README.md

 < Global proteomics >

-Scripts and annotations for the human and mouse global proteomics analyses in the [Nakanoh, Stamataki, et al. 2024 paper].
+Scripts for the human and mouse global proteomics analyses in the [Nakanoh, Stamataki, et al. 2024 paper].
 Fig2 and S2 in the paper can be created by running [script names]

 Data is available at PRIDE PXD054152.